Here are the answers to questions we often hear. Have one that wasn't addressed? Give us a call!

 "How do you price your lumber and slabs?"

 We price and sell our lumber by the board footage.
-Rarer wood varieties such as Mesquite and Walnut will have a higher price per board foot.
-Our wood slabs are priced individually by their variety and features.
+Rarer wood varieties for our area such as Mesquite and Walnut will have a higher price per board foot.
+Our wood slabs are priced individually by their species and features.

 "Will you buy or come pick up a log that has fallen on my property?"